alphasaft/Micro/README.md

 Just like macros extended syntax, AST manipulation allows for cool, but also very wild things.
 So, once again, _can doesn't mean should_, and you must always think about a reducer-based solution before going all in with `replace`.
 Also, `replace` traverses the whole `AST`, and using it extensively can result in performance issues.

+## Let's practice III

+In the `./examples/javascript.ts` file, there is an implementation of a full JS-looking language.
+It's a LOT tougher than the two other Micro languages, but I hope you will try nevertheless to implement it yourself, even if your implementation doesn't fully work/has issues/doesn't do exactly what the spec says.

+It's our third and final example, and it aims at demonstrating that even 'true' languages, that look like it was coded for itself, can be implemented with Macro.

 ## Conclusion